 - Accounting irregularities

 - Removing a fiduciary

-Personal Liability for the Fiduciary.
-If a fiduciary of an estate is found to have breached his or her fiduciary duty the probate court may hold that fiduciary personally liable and require the fiduciary to make the estate whole for any losses suffered or compensate the estate for any gain that the liable fiduciary received.
+Personal liability for the fiduciary.
+If a fiduciary of an estate is found to have breached his fiduciary duty the Surrogate’s Court may hold that fiduciary personally liable and require the fiduciary to make the estate whole for any losses suffered or compensate the estate for any gain that the liable fiduciary received.
 For example, in the case of In the Matter of the Accounting of Mahler, 2009-1485/B, (Surrogate’s Court, Kings County, April 14, 2014), Richard Mahler was the executor of the estate of Margaret Van Cortlandt Billmyer.
 Mahler was sued for breach of fiduciary duty based on selling real estate that was part of the estate to an acquaintance for substantially less than market value.
 Mahler sold the real estate for $670,000.
 Three days later the new owner of the property sold it for $1.3 million.
 Finding that Mahler did indeed breach his fiduciary duty the court held Mahler personally liable and required him to pay the estate $630,000 in damages.

-Removing an Administrator.
-Another option for addressing problems with an estate administrator is to seek to have him or her removed.
-Oftentimes an interested party and the estate administrator simply do not get along.
+Removing an administrator.
+Another option for addressing problems with an executor or an estate administrator is to seek to have him or her removed.
+Oftentimes the person petitioning to have the administrator removed and the administrator simply do not get along.
 However, hostility with an heir is not a reason that the Surrogate's Court will remove an estate administrator.
 In the case of In re Brody, 872 N.Y.S.2d 689 (Sur.
 Ct.
 Nassau County 2008), the court stated that unless the hostility interferes with the proper administration of the estate, it cannot, in itself, serve as a basis to remove an estate administrator.